awsdocs/amazon-dynamodb-developer-guide/doc_source/workbench.settingup.md

 **To download and install NoSQL Workbench**

-1. Use one of the following links to download NoSQL Workbench for free\.
+1. Download the appropriate version of NoSQL Workbench for your operating system\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.settingup.html)